thavocado/comfyui-danbooru-lookup/README.md

   - CLIP/SigLIP models: ~50MB each

 ### Dependencies
-Core dependencies (auto-installed):
+All dependencies are installed automatically when you restart ComfyUI:
 - `faiss-cpu`: FAISS similarity search
 - `pandas`, `numpy`: Data handling
 - `tqdm`: Progress bars
 - `requests`: File downloads

-Optional dependencies for advanced features:
 - `dghs-imgutils`: WD14 image tagging (handles model downloads automatically)
-- `huggingface-hub`: CLIP/SigLIP model downloads
+- `huggingface-hub`: Model downloads
 - `Pillow`: Image processing
-- `jax`, `flax`: CLIP/SigLIP tag encoding (optional, will fallback if not available)
+- `jax`, `jaxlib`, `flax`: CLIP/SigLIP tag encoding

 ## Troubleshooting

 ### Installation Issues
-- If auto-install fails, manually run: `pip install -r requirements.txt` in the node directory
+- If dependencies fail to install, restart ComfyUI and check the console for error messages
+- Make sure you have an active internet connection for downloading packages
 - For CUDA users: `dghs-imgutils` will automatically use GPU acceleration if available
-- On Mac: JAX may have compatibility issues; the node will work without tag encoding features
+- On Mac: JAX installation may take longer but should complete successfully

 ### HuggingFace Authentication
 If you get a 401 authentication error when using image inputs: